 After Effects Command IDs

-When building scripts or extensions in After Effects, there are a host of operations that aren’t available via the ExtendScript API such as undo / redo, viewport controls, and others.
+When building scripts or extensions in After Effects, there's a whole host of operations that aren’t possible via the ExtendScript API such as undo / redo, viewport controls, and others.
 Thankfully Command IDs exist as a backup option to execute certain operations that can’t be accomplished through the provided API.

 Command IDs essentially mimic the behavior as if the user clicked a button, or triggered a hotkey for a particular function.
 Given this, unfortunately no arguments can be passed to Command IDs and no results can be returned from them, however in some cases, this is the only way to achieve certain workflows.